Luans-OSSU/JS-Vanilla/README.md

 # JS-Vanilla

-Some projects written in javascript.
+Some projects written in javascript vanilla